Photographer George Azar and a militia fighter in Zaitouna Bay, Beirut, 1982. Photo by Michael Nelson

 I am a political anthropologist and a feminist writer, currently based at Brandeis University’s Crown Center for Middle East Studies.
 In my research, I examine why people migrate, and how migration mobilizes people under conditions of political violence and racial capitalism.
 I also work on sexual violence and war economies, primarily in Lebanon and Sudan.

-International Journal of Middle East Studies, fall issue 2025
+“What’s Sex Got To Do With It?
+Traffic and Protection in Lebanon’s Civil War”, International Journal of Middle East Studies, fall issue 2025

 “The gun has become a type of thinking: A conversation about war with the Sudanese writer Abdelaziz Baraka Sakin”, Public Seminar, June 2024